 Student Liaison Services are also a core mandate of the Office of the Dean of Students.
-The student liaison officers coordinate all University of Nairobi Student Association (UNSA) activities, professional associations and clubs' registration and activities, general student

-Disability Liaison Services are also activities coordination, students' mobilization for spearheaded by the Office of the Dean of various activities and coordination of Corporate students varying from sign language Social Responsibility activities spearheaded by interpretation services, organizing transport for students.
+The student liaison officers coordinate all University of Nairobi Student Association (UNSA) activities, professional associations and clubs' registration and activities, general student activities coordination, students' mobilization for various activities and coordination of Corporate Social Responsibility activities spearheaded by students.